shxlpa/raoshilpa.github.io/provocations.md

 </div>
 <div style="display: inline-block">
         <h2>STEAM Team: Communication Platform for Schools and Clubs</h2>
-        <p>This is a connective aspect I'd like to build into <a href= steamteamorg.weebly.com STEAM Team></a> (see my Projects page or resume for more info) to bring schools and educators together.
+        <p>This is a connective aspect I'd like to build into <a href="steamteamorg.weebly.com">STEAM Team></a> (see my Projects page or resume for more info) to bring schools and educators together.
 I imagine the format to be a secure platform integrated in our site, for elementary school faculty and high school club leaders running STEAM programs to connect with one another and start up STEAM classes individually.
 Currently, the process of outreach is decentralized and highly individualized, which can lead to missed opportunities and disorganized communication.</p>
 </div>